The Wiener Neustadt hoard

 Description

-It was by chance that a garden owner discovered a hoard of silver and gold from the Late Middle Ages, which originated in court circles.
+By chance, a garden owner discovered a silver and gold treasure from the late Middle Ages, which came from the court environment.

-The discovery in the garden in Wiener Neustadt turned out to be Austria’s best-known late medieval hoard.
-It comprises 149 objects or fragments with a total weight of 2,290 g.
-The collection can be divided into five groups: rings, brooches, other dress accessories, pottery and spoons.
-Rings and brooches account for the largest share of the hoard.
-Many of the items, mostly fire-gilded silver objects, are opulent and elaborately made, and the symbols on them suggest that they came from court circles.
-Time-wise, the finds can be dated to a period between the middle and the end of the 14th century.
-It is likely that the objects were originally kept in a wooden chest; iron parts were apparently still present when they were discovered.
+The discovery from the Wiener Neustadt garden turned out to be Austria's best-known late medieval treasure trove.
+It comprises 149 objects or fragments with a total weight of 2,290 grams.
+Its components can be divided into five groups: Rings, clasps, other costume components, vessels and spoons.
+Rings and clasps make up the majority.
+Many pieces, mostly fire-gilded silver objects, are sumptuously and elaborately crafted and their symbolism points to a courtly environment.
+The finds can be dated to the mid to late 14th century.
+The objects were probably originally in a wooden box, and iron parts were allegedly still present when they were found.

-The first owners of the individual objects used the valuable clothing and dining accoutrements to express themselves socially.
-A coat-of-arms medallion on a cup points to the Vierdung family of aldermen from Wiener Neustadt.
-Traces showing that some of the objects had been taken apart suggest they had fallen into the hands of a goldsmith who collected certain types of scrap metal in order to reuse it.
-The last owner was probably a precious metals trader.
-By burying the objects in front of the toll gate outside the city, he may have wanted to circumvent the strict regulations on trading in scrap silver.
-It is not known why this last owner first hid the hoard and then did not dig it up again.
-However, since no historic event is known to have occurred in Wiener Neustadt in the 14th or early 15th century that could have led to this behaviour, it is likely that the owner’s personal problems were the reason.
+The first owners of the individual objects used the valuable components of clothing and tableware as part of their social identity.
+A coat of arms medallion on a cup refers to the Vierdung family of Wiener Neustadt aldermen.
+Traces of dismantling on some objects suggest that a goldsmith acted as an intermediate owner who collected scrap metal for further use.
+The last owner was probably a precious metal dealer.
+By burying the objects in front of the tollbooth outside the city, he may have wanted to circumvent the strict regulations on trading in broken silver.
+It is not known why this last owner first hid the treasure and then did not dig it up again.
+But as there is no known historical event in Wiener Neustadt from the 14th and early 15th centuries that could have led to such behavior, the owner's personal problems were probably the decisive factor